zaiquiriw/ml-portfolio/README.md

 	- [X] Correlation
 - [X] Write documnetation on the value of this data

-As we are learning R, we needed a referesher on C++, so this was that.
-[The documenation](assignment-1/documentation.pdf) explains the importance of what I went over, and the code practice can be found [here](https://github.com/zaiquiriw/ml-portfolio/blob/main/assignment-1/explore.cpp).
+As we are learning R, we need a refresher on C++, so this was that.
+[The documentation](https://github.com/zaiquiriw/ml-portfolio/blob/main/assignment-1/documentation.pdf) explains the importance of what I went over, and the code practice can be found [here](https://github.com/zaiquiriw/ml-portfolio/blob/main/assignment-1/explore.cpp).